-For a naturally frail fifteen-year old Carlos Gracie, Jiu-Jitsu became a method not simply for fighting, but for personal improvement.
+For a naturally frail fifteen-year-old Carlos Gracie, Jiu-Jitsu became a method not simply for fighting, but for personal improvement.
 At nineteen, he moved to Rio de Janeiro with his family and began teaching and competing in the martial arts.
 In his travels, Carlos would teach classes, and also proved the efficiency of the art by beating adversaries in competitions who were more physically strong.
 In 1925, he returned to Rio and opened the first school, known as the “Academia Gracie de Jiu Jitsu.”
 Since then, Carlos started to share his knowledge with his brothers, adapting and refining the techniques to the naturally weaker characteristics of his family.
 Also, Carlos taught them his philosophies of life as well as his concepts of natural nutrition.
 Eventually, Carlos became a pioneer in creating a special diet for athletes, “the Gracie diet,” which transformed Jiu-Jitsu into a term synonymous with health.
 Having created an efficient self-defense system, Carlos Gracie saw in the art a way to become a man who was more tolerant, respectful, and self-confident.
-With a goal of proving Jiu-Jitsu’s superiority as well as to build a family tradition, Carlos challenged the greatest fighters of his time, as well as managing the fighting careers of his brothers.
+With a goal of proving Jiu-Jitsu’s superiority as well as building a family tradition, Carlos challenged the greatest fighters of his time, as well as managing the fighting careers of his brothers.
 Fighting opponents fifty or sixty pounds heavier, the Gracies quickly gained recognition and prestige.

 Attracted to the new market, which was opened around Jiu-Jitsu, many Japanese practitioners came to Rio, but none were able to establish schools as successful as the Gracies.
 This was due to the fact that the Japanese stylists were more focused on takedowns and throws, and the Jiu-Jitsu the Gracies practiced had more sophisticated ground fighting and submission techniques.
 Carlos and his brothers changed the techniques in such a way that it completely altered the complexion of the international Jiu-Jitsu principles.
 These techniques were so distinctive to Carlos and his brothers that the sport became attached to a national identity, and is now commonly known as “Brazilian Jiu Jitsu,” practiced by martial artists all over the world — including Japan.